-Concern #3: “I’m not sure how COVID-19 has affected our users’ needs”
+Concern #3: “I’m not sure how societal changes have affected our users’ needs”

 Everyone’s circumstances have changed.
 You need to understand what’s going on for your service users in this new context.
 Then you can decide whether to try and deliver the same services online, or if something different is needed.

 Because charity digital leaders put users at the heart of everything they do.
 They focus on their changing needs, behaviours and expectations

 Oxford Young Women’s Music Project usually uses its stock of teachers and instruments to help young women.
 Now they are running live YouTube gigs showcasing their artists followed by discussion-based sessions over google hangouts and follow up self-serve activities before the next week’s gig.
 This arose out of a small amount of user research.